 To create a new Veeva Scanner job click on the New Scanner button and select “Veeva” from the adapter type dropdown list.
 Once the adapter type has been selected, the parameters list will be populated with the Veeva Scanner parameters.

 The Properties of an existing scanner can be accessed after creating the scanner by double-clicking the scanner in the list or by selecting the Properties button/menu item from the toolbar/context menu.
 A description is always displayed at the bottom of the window for the selected parameter.

 Multiple scanners can be created for scanning different locations, provided each scanner has a unique name.

 Enter a unique name for this scanner

-Select the “Veeva” adapter from the list of available adapters
+Select the “Veeva” connector from the list of available connectors

 Select the Job Server location where this job should run.
 Job Servers are defined in the Jobserver window.
 If no Job Server was selected, migration-center will prompt the user to define a Job Server Location when saving the scanner.

 Enter a description for this scanner (optional)